LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/20-PRV.md

 <sup>29</sup> “Many women do noble things,<br>but you excel them all.”<br>
 <sup>30</sup> Charm is deceitful, and beauty is vain;<br>but a woman who fears Yahweh, she shall be praised.<br>
 <sup>31</sup> Give her of the fruit of her hands!<br>Let her works praise her in the gates!

+> - <sup>a</sup> 10.
+Proverbs 31:10-31 form an acrostic, with each verse starting with each letter of the Hebrew alphabet, in order.